Wilderness-Committee/GREL-Recipes/README.md

-# GREL-Recipes
+# GREL Recipes
-GREL recipes for use in Open Refine
+This repository is a collection of GREL recipes used for data cleaning.